FMMT666/433M83Octave/doc/usage.md

   Useful for comparing multiple waveforms that just don't look good when plotted all over each other.

-  Original signals will not be changed.
+  The original signal will not be changed.

   To shift multiple signals, also take a look at asSignalStack().